App-vNext/Polly/src/Polly.Core/README.md

 ## Registering Custom Callbacks

-When setting the delegates, ensure to respect the `ResilienceContext.IsSynchronous` property's value and execute your delegates synchronously for synchronous executions.
-In addition, use the `ResilienceContext.ContinueOnCapturedContext` property when your user code uses execution with synchronization context (for example, asynchronous calls in UI applications, such as in Windows Forms or WPF applications).
+When setting the delegates, use the `ResilienceContext.ContinueOnCapturedContext` property when your user code uses execution with synchronization context (for example, asynchronous calls in UI applications, such as in Windows Forms or WPF applications).

 ## Telemetry

 Each individual resilience strategy can emit telemetry by using the [`ResiliencePipelineTelemetry`](Telemetry/ResiliencePipelineTelemetry.cs) API.
 Polly wraps the arguments as [`TelemetryEventArguments`](Telemetry/TelemetryEventArguments.cs) and emits them using `TelemetryListener`.
-To consume the telemetry, Polly adopters needs to assign an instance of `TelemetryListener` to `ResiliencePipelineBuilder.DiagnosticSource` and consume `TelemetryEventArguments`.
+To consume the telemetry, Polly adopters needs to assign an instance of `TelemetryListener` to `ResiliencePipelineBuilder.TelemetryListener` and consume `TelemetryEventArguments`.

 For common use-cases, it is anticipated that Polly users would leverage `Polly.Extensions`.
 This allows all of the aforementioned functionalities by invoking the `ResiliencePipelineBuilder.ConfigureTelemetry(...)` extension method. `ConfigureTelemetry` processes `TelemetryEventArguments` and generates logs and metrics from it.